afermanich87/credit_risk_classification/README.md

 # credit_risk_classification

 ## Intro
 In this Challenge, various techniques were used to train and evaluate a model based on loan risk.
 A dataset of historical lending activity was used to build a model that can identify the creditworthiness of borrowers.
-In the following analyis, machine learning was used as for the credit risk model.
+In the following analysis, machine learning was used for the credit risk model.

 ## An overview of the analysis: